Whole House Battery for Solar: The Complete Homeowner's Guide (2026)

 What this means in practice: every kilowatt-hour you pull from your battery instead of the grid saves you more than it did last year.
 As rates keep climbing, the payback period on home battery storage keeps shrinking.

-According to energy analysts, adding battery storage can shorten the payback period on a solar investment by 1–2 years compared to solar alone (Enphase, 2025).
+According to energy analysts, "adding battery storage can shorten the payback period on a solar investment" by 1-2 years compared to solar alone.

 Is a Whole House Solar Battery Worth It in 2026?